shibashis148/mnp-club.github.io/sos/index.md

      <tr>
         <td width="50%"><a href="http://mnp-club.github.io/sos/sos2018/" target="_blank"><img src="http://mnp-club.github.io/images/physicsin2018.jpg"></a>
         <td> <a href="http://mnp-club.github.io/sos/sos2018/" target="_blank"><b>2018</b></a><br>
-        Quantum mechanics may disturb causal order, but learning should never be stopped.
+        Quantum mechanics may or may not disturb causal order, but learning should never be stopped.
 Take a look at the other things that go against our intuition and break our world of reality <a href="http://mnp-club.github.io/sos/sos2018/" target="_blank"><i>here.</i></a>

         <tr>